Divyansh2992/Ethos/README.md

 - Predictive Monitoring — simple forecasting/alerts for anomalous patterns.
 - Security Alerts — searchable, filterable list of alerts with investigation tools.

+### Target users
+- Security Operations Center (SOC) teams and campus security officers
+- IT and facilities staff responsible for assets and network security
+- Investigators who need to stitch together cross-source evidence quickly

+### Typical user flow
+1. Operator sees a high-level alert on the Dashboard (e.g., missing asset or anomalous device access).
+2. They drill into Security Alerts to filter/search the alert and view details.
+3. From an alert or a manual search, the operator uses Entity Resolution to search by name, ID, email, card number, or device hash.
+4. The system returns candidate profiles; the operator selects one profile to view details, cross-source identifiers, face thumbnail(s), activity timeline, and investigation actions.

+Note: the Entity Resolution UI shows two images in the README screenshots — one is the search results (overview) and another is the selected entity detail (detail).
+In the live app the operator typically selects a single resolved entity to investigate; the two images simply show the two UI states (list vs detail) for demonstration.

 ## Example screenshots
 Below are screenshots of the running frontend UI (copied from `frontend/images/` into `docs/images/`):